-That blank space, whether curbside, across the foundation, or below the porch is a masterpiece of color, texture, and form just waiting to happen.
+That blank space, whether curbside, across the foundation, or below the porch is a masterpiece.
+With its color, texture, and form just waiting to happen.
 Yes, it can be daunting and you might not know where to begin.
-We've put together a simple layout that’s easy to replicate and a quick video to show you how it all comes together.
+We've put together a simple layout.
+It's easy to replicate and a quick video to show you how it all comes together.

 Here’s the breakdown:

-Next weadded a Japanese maple chosen for its fall foliage, but also for its ultimate height (8-ft tall in 10 years) which will never overwhelm the house.
+- Next we added a Japanese maple chosen for its fall foliage.
+Also for its ultimate height (8-ft tall in 10 years) which will never overwhelm the house.

-Becauseevery garden needs a few surprises, we planted groups of hydrangeas at the edges to form a frame.
-We then tossed in a few blueberries at the very outer edges for fall color and well, for berries all summer!
+- Because every garden needs a few surprises, we planted groups of hydrangeas at the edges to form a frame.
+We then tossed in a few blueberries at the outer edges for fall color and well, for berries all summer!

-When it turns blazing hot in August we can count on the groups of purple salviato still be putting on a show.
+- When it turns hot in August, we can count on groups of purple salvia to be putting on a show.
 These are a perennial variety so they’ll look even better next year.

-If you just think about a garden bed as a room where you first get the walls and floors right before adding furniture and decor, you'll be off to a good start.
+Thinking about a garden bed as a room where you get the walls and floors right before furniture and decor.
+If so, you'll be off to a good start.